 - The ability to sell anywhere in the United States and Canada.

 Referral Fees – Referral fees are added to all sales, regardless of whether or not you have an individual or professional seller account.
-Every item that gets sold through amazon has this fee attached and that is determined by two things: the product category and the selling price.
+Every item that gets sold through amazon has Amazon referral attached and that is determined by two things: the product category and the selling price.
 The percentage of fee varies and can range anywhere from 6% to 45% although this number is on average right around 15%.

-The referral fee is generally determined based on the total price charged to the customer, including the shipping and handling charge.
+The Amazon referral fee is generally determined based on the total price charged to the customer, including the shipping and handling charge.
 Some categories might have even more convoluted rules, charging based on things like the price of the item and the gift rapping for the item, but not for shipping.
 Be careful and do your research.

 Amazon’s Seller Fee Schedule lists referral fees for each specific category, so use this as a tool to get a more accurate assessment.
 Do note that taxes charged using an Amazon sales tax collection service are not included in the referral fees.